Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Experiments

 \subsection{Results}

-We first compare our method with two different types of anonymization approaches: face detection and head detection.
-For face detection, we compare with the state-of-the-art RetinaFace model~\citep{deng2020retinaface} trained on the WIDER FACE dataset~\citep{yang2016wider}.
-For head detection, we compare with a YOLOv8 model~\citep{varghese2024yolov8} trained on the CrowdHuman dataset~\citep{shao2018crowdhuman}.
-Furthermore, for whole-body detection, we use the Progressive Deformable DETR (P-D-DETR) model~\citep{zheng2022progressive} trained on the Crowdhuman dataset as the baseline, and compare our approach with a self-supervised detection approach in~\citep{issenhuth2019face}, where we call it Iter-Score.
-To test the real-time applicability, we train a state-of-the-art real-time detector, DEIM~\citep{huang2025deim}, using our generated pseudo labels.
+We compare our method with three categories of anonymization approaches: face detection, head detection, and person detection followed by pose estimation.
+Specifically, we compare our method with: (1) RetinaFace model~\citep{deng2020retinaface} trained on the WIDER FACE dataset~\citep{yang2016wider} for face detection; (2) YOLOv13 model~\citep{lei2025yolov13} trained on the CrowdHuman dataset~\citep{shao2018crowdhuman} for head detection; (3) Progressive Deformable DETR (P-D-DETR) model~\citep{zheng2022progressive} trained on the CrowdHuman dataset~\citep{shao2018crowdhuman} for whole-body detection; (4) SAM3 model~\citep{carion2025sam} with text prompts of ``face'', ``head'', and ``person'', respectively; (5) self-supervised Mean Teacher~\citep{hao2024simplifying}; (6) self-supervised Iter-Score~\citep{issenhuth2019face}.
+SAM3 serves as a particularly strong zero-shot baseline because it is a recent promptable vision foundation model pretrained on large-scale datasets.
+P-D-DETR, SAM3 (person), and the self-supervised approaches all follow the same two-stage pipeline as ours consisting of whole-body detection and pose estimation.
+For our approach and Iter-Score, we train the models using pseudo labels initialized from P-D-DETR or SAM3 predictions.
+We also train a real-time detector, DEIM~\citep{huang2025deim}, to demonstrate its real-time applicability.
 For fair comparison, the evaluation strategy of face and eye detection is applied to the outputs of all methods.